seegerab/DEPI-Analysis/Notes/to_do_list.md

 * A write-up of the steps for processing the data

 * Modify p-value heat map to include the gray column

+* Create .pdf of Col0

+** Starting measured values of Col0 for each experiment

+** Line plot showing how the measured values change throughout the day

+** One example of a mutant that has a strange behavior among the experiments is mpk 16 for phi2.
+3 line plots - one for each experiment - comparing mpk 16 and Col0.